tc39/proposal-temporal/docs/duration.md

 For usage examples and a more complete explanation of how balancing works, see [Duration balancing](./balancing.md).

 A `largestUnit` value of `'auto'`, which is the default if only `smallestUnit` is given, means that `largestUnit` should be the largest nonzero unit in the duration that is larger than `smallestUnit`.
-(For example, in a duration of 3 days and 12 hours, `largestUnit: 'auto'` would mean the same as `largestUnit: 'days'`.)
+For example, in a duration of 3 days and 12 hours, `largestUnit: 'auto'` would mean the same as `largestUnit: 'days'`.
-This means that the default is for the balancing behaviour of this method to not 'grow' the duration beyond its current largest unit unless needed for rounding.
+This behavior implies that the default balancing behaviour of this method to not 'grow' the duration beyond its current largest unit unless needed for rounding.

 The `smallestUnit` option determines the unit to round to.
 For example, to round to the nearest minute, use `smallestUnit: 'minutes'`.